-'''

-int XSLP_CC XSLPchgrowwt(XSLPprob Prob, int RowIndex, const double Value)
+Synopsis int XSLP_CC XSLPchgrowwt(XSLPprob prob, int row, const double weight)

-'''

-Prob The current SLP problem.
-RowIndex The index of the row whose weight is to be set or changed.
-Value Address of a double precision variable holding the new value of the weight.
-May be $NULL$ if not required.
+Arguments prob The current SLP problem. row The index of the row whose weight is to be set or changed. weight Address of a double precision variable holding the new value of the weight.
+May be \mathtt{NULL} if not required.